belaban/PerfTests/README.md

-# PerfTests
-JMH based perf tests
+Selection of JMH based perftests